igorescobar/nodejs-playground/crosswords/README.md

     * * * * * * * * * *
     * * * * * * * * * *
     Have fun! :)

+## --words mode
+> A simple way to unactive the interactive mode and generate your crossword a little bit faster.

 `node start.js --words cross,words,cool`